boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 as equation (:eq:`nabl_perp_f`), but with negligible :math:`y`-parallel derivatives if :math:`g_{xy}`, :math:`g_{yz}` and
 :math:`g_{xz}` is non-vanishing.
-The Laplacian is written in conservative form like the :cpp:class:`LaplaceXY` solver, and discretised in terms of fluxes through cell faces.
+The Laplacian is written in conservative form like the `LaplaceXY` solver, and discretised in terms of fluxes through cell faces.

 .. math::